 Customs authorities and the EU Customs Authority shall use electronic means for complying with obligations listed in paragraph 1.
-They may use automated means for standardized exchanges.

-Member States shall designate a central unit within their custom authority to ensure reception of the duly justified request and its validation.
+Customs authorities shall designate a central unit to ensure reception of the duly justified request and its validation.

-- 3. The EU Customs Authority shall, without prejudice to the powers of the Commission and subject to its prior approval, conclude working arrangements to develop and update a framework for the cooperation referred to in paragraph 1, involving other relevant parties, as referred to in paragraph 9, providing orientations for its practical implementation, objectives and key areas of cooperation, in accordance with paragraph 2 of this Article and Title III of this Regulation. - 4.
-Where a customs authority cooperates with another authority in a different Member State, it shall may notify the customs authority of that Member State.
+3. The EU Customs Authority shall, without prejudice to the powers of the Commission and subject to its prior approval, conclude working arrangements to develop and update a framework for the cooperation referred to in paragraph 1, involving other relevant parties, as referred to in paragraph 9, providing orientations for its practical implementation, objectives and key areas of cooperation, in accordance with paragraph 2 of this Article and Title III of this Regulation.

+- 4. Where a customs authority cooperates with another authority in a different Member State, it shall may notify the customs authority of that Member State.
 Where the cooperation involves more than two Member States, the involved customs authorities shall may notify the EU Customs Authority, who may provide operational and coordination support in accordance with Article 208. - 5.
-Where Tthe Member States apply the framework for cooperation referred to in paragraph 3, they shall periodically report on an annual basis to the EU Customs Authority on the application of the framework for cooperation.
+The Member States shall periodically report on an annual basis to the EU Customs Authority on the application of the framework for cooperation.
 The EU Customs Authority shall take into account the findings of this such reporting in its monitoring activities referred to in Article 208(3), point (a), and its performance measurement tasks referred to in Article 208(3), point (b). - 6.
-Until the date [1 March 2028] indicated in Article 265 238(1), the Commission may carry out the tasks of the EU Customs Authority, as referred to in paragraph 3. - 7.
+Until the date [1 July 2028] indicated in Article 238(1), the Commission may carry out the tasks of the EU Customs Authority, as referred to in paragraph 3. - 7.
 The cooperation under this Article, between the EU Customs Authority may cooperates with and national authorities other than customs authorities at national level, and with the Commission and other Union institutions, offices, agencies, networks and bodies, in order to contribute to the objectives referred to in paragraph 2, and to the framework for cooperation referred to in paragraph 3 shall be conducted in coordination with the customs authority of the Member State concerned, and shall ensure the respect of the roles and responsibilities of the different authorities under national law.